Blazor-University/blazor-university-com/source/blazor-university-com/input/pages/layouts/using-layouts/index.md

 ```

 The name of the layout is strongly typed.
-Blazor will only syntax-highlight the code correctly if it there is a layout with the name specified,
+Blazor will only syntax-highlight the code correctly if there is a layout with the name specified,
 the compiler will also fail if the identifier is incorrect.

 **Note**: Obviously you can alter the **/Shared/MainLayout.razor** file